Elizabeth Sparhawk-Jones

-Elizabeth Sparhawk-Jones (born Elizabeth Huntingdon Jones; November 8, 1885 – December 26, 1968) was an American painter who lived in New York City, Philadelphia, and Paris, France.
+Elizabeth Sparhawk-Jones (born Elizabeth Huntington Jones; November 8, 1885 – December 26, 1968) was an American painter who lived in New York City, Philadelphia, and Paris, France.
 She had a successful career as a painter at the turn of the century, exhibiting her works internationally and winning awards.
 She had a mental breakdown that caused a break in her career, and she returned to have a successful second career, creating modern watercolor paintings.
 She was a resident at three artist colonies, with notable artists, writers, and musicians.
 Sparhawk-Jones' works are in American art museums, including the Art Institute of Chicago, Metropolitan Museum of Art, and Museum of Modern Art.

 Personal life

 Family

-Elizabeth Huntingdon Jones was born on November 8, 1885, the daughter of Rev. John Sparhawk Jones, D.D. and Harriet Sterett Winchester, who grew up in Northern Baltimore County on the Clynmalira estate.
+Elizabeth Huntington Jones was born on November 8, 1885, the daughter of Rev. John Sparhawk Jones, D.D. and Harriet Sterett Winchester, who grew up in Northern Baltimore County on the Clynmalira estate.
 John Sparhawk Jones was a clergyman at the Brown Memorial Presbyterian Church in Baltimore's Bolton Hill until 1890.
 The Sparhawk-Joneses moved to Philadelphia after John suffered a deep depression and he became the pastor of the Calvary Church in 1894.

 Her mother was a domineering woman who nonetheless believed in allowing children to follow their talents and interests.
 She introduced Elizabeth and her sister Margaret to classic literature.
 Both of her parents encouraged Elizabeth to pursue her interest in art, which began at about seven years of age.
 She won first place in a nationwide art contest as a child and left school at about 15 years of age to attend the Pennsylvania Academy of the Fine Arts (PAFA).

 Elizabeth's first love was Morton Livingston Schamberg, who was a fellow artist and student at the Pennsylvania Academy of the Fine Arts.
 Her parents, though, did not approve of her relationship with Schamberg, likely because he was Jewish.
 In 1906, she was persuaded by her parents to turn down the coveted two-year traveling scholarship from PAFA, which would have had her in Paris at the same time as Schamberg.
 Their relationship then ended.

 In 1907, Elizabeth changed her name to Elizabeth Sparhawk-Jones to honor her father's mother.

 While the family of four was on vacation, Elizabeth's father died on August 20, 1910, in Vermont at Bread Loaf.
 That year, Margaret graduated from University of Pennsylvania with a Master's Degree.
 Margaret married Bayard Turnbull in Paris in October 1913 against her mother's wishes.
 Harriet pressed Elizabeth to side with her, which resulted in a strained relationship between the sisters for many years.
 Elizabeth became exhausted from her career efforts, the strain in the relationship with her sister Margaret, and family financial losses.